cython/cython/docs/src/userguide/language_basics.rst

 returns ``-1``, an exception will be assumed to have occurred and will be propagated.

-When you declare an exception value for a function, you should never explicitly or implicitly return that value.
-In particular, if the exceptional return value is a ``False`` value, then you should ensure the function will never terminate via an implicit or empty return.
+When you declare an exception value for a function using the above syntax, you should never explicitly or implicitly return that value.

 If all possible return values are legal and you can't reserve one entirely for signalling errors, you can use an alternative